Shadow Theatre – Karagkiozis

 Shadow theatre is often a one-man-show.
 The puppeteer, “karagkiozopektis”, is usually the writer, the director, the craftsman, and the actor.
 He stands behind the “mperntes” (usually a stretched white sheet used as a screen, placed in front of strong light).
 An important aspect for the success of the show is the ability of “Kargkiozopektis” to alter his voice when playing a different character, and to create the sound effects: steps, slams, animal sounds and so on.

 Before he gives life to the shadows during the show, the artist needs to craft the figures in his workshop.
 He draws on paper or sculpts the figures on a hard-pressed carton or on a thin sliced wooden surface.
 Then he cuts and pins them on special tongs that create a sense of movement.
-He also applies artistic techniques such as cyanotype print (blue-print) for the projection of the surrounding environment.
+In the recent years the artistic technique of cyanotype print (blue-print) has been applied for the projection of the surrounding environment.

 The Shadow Theatre is an ancient kind of theater that still brings laughter and fun to both kids and adults.
 It was first appeared on the island in the early years of the 20th century, brought by the Greek shadow puppeteers who came to Cyprus to perform shows.
 In 2016 it was registered as an intangible Cultural Heritage of Cyprus in the UNESCO`s catalogue.